Seasonal Community Experience

 From 18-year-olds to retirees, Seasonal Community Members come from all walks of life.
 There may be teachers on break from school tending to the garden, lawyers serving in the Dining Hall, and college students eager to gain team-building skills welcoming participants and helping with their luggage.
 Many individuals in midlife find that a season at Omega is an ideal experience during a life transition or career change.
 It is also perfect for young graduates and active retirees who want to participate in community living.

-Seasonal Staff work for six months, between April and the end of October, while the campus is open.
+Seasonal Staff work for six months, between late-April or early-May and the end of October, while the campus is open.
 They work full-time, filling essential support roles that help Omega offer its unique programs, workshops, and events.

-For those wishing to join our Seasonal Community who cannot do the Seasonal Staff full-time, six-month option, Seasonal Service Corps Members join us for up to 13 weeks between May and October and offer service for 28 hours per week.
+For those wishing to join our Seasonal Community who cannot do the Seasonal Staff full-time, six-month option, Seasonal Service Corps Members join us for a shorter period (of at least four weeks) and offer service up to 28 hours per week.

 Together, all Omega community members play an integral role in cocreating Omega’s vibrant learning community—a responsive, nurturing, and supportive atmosphere in which to work, study, play, rest, and recharge.